maim-lain/haremhotel/walkthrough.md

 Day | Time | Location
 :---: | :---: | :---:
 34+ | Morning | Lobby
-- When you upgrade the hotel and add the 2nd floor Emma & Felicity will join the hotel
+- When you buy the 2nd floor upgrade Emma & Felicity will move into the hotel

 <br>